 - For each of the jellyfish’s arms, cut a 2 inch thick strip from your plastic, about 3-4 feet long.
 Each strip can measure any length you want, but probably only as tall as your child, as you don’t want the plastic to be dragging on the ground.

 - Tie each plastic strips to the underside of the umbrella, at the outer edge.
-Just tie them in a knot, but should hold up to the wind.
+You can just tie them in a knot, but make sure that the knot is strong enough to hold up to the wind.

-- Now they’re ready for play time.
+- Now the umbrellas are ready for play time.
 Take your Jellyfish Umbrella outdoors to play with and protect you from the rain!